-Run your brush or pipe cleaner through the vapor path under the mouthpiece to push the screen out of the oven.
+Carefully run your cleaning brush or pipe cleaner through the vapor path under the mouthpiece to push the screen out of the oven.

 Fill a bowl with rubbing alcohol and drop your lids, mouthpiece and oven screen in the bowl.

 Stir the bowl periodically over the next 30 minutes.

-After soaking the accessories for a while, remove them from the bowl and give everything a good rinse in the sink.
+Let sit, and then stir the bowl periodically over the next 30 minutes.
+After soaking the pieces for a while, remove them from the bowl and give everything a good rinse in the sink.

 Squeeze most of the alcohol out of the cotton swabs before using them; it isn’t wise to leave a lot of standing liquid in the PAX 3.
 When both areas are clean, dip your long brush or pipe in alcohol and run it down the length of the vapor path.
 When you’re done, the oven and vapor path should be clean and shiny.

 After you’re done cleaning the body of your PAX 3, you need a fast way to get the remaining alcohol out of there.
 Therefore:

-The mouthpiece of your PAX 3 is also the button that you use to control the device – and sometimes, the button can get a little sticky.
-PAX Vapor sells bottles and packets of mouthpiece lubricant, which is actually food-grade propylene glycol.
-If you find that the mouthpiece is sticking a bit, put a few tiny drops of mouthpiece lubricant or propylene glycol around the edges to get things moving again.
-This trusted information is sourced from the manufacturer and our own experience with Pax 3 vaporizer.
+The mouthpiece of your PAX 3 also acts as the button used to control the device – and sometimes, the button can get a little sticky.
+PAX Labs sells bottles and packets of mouthpiece lubricant (made entirely of food-grade propylene glycol).

+We suggest purchasing it, for if you find that the mouthpiece is sticking a bit, put a few tiny drops of lubricant around the edges to get things moving again.
+This trusted information is sourced from the manufacturer and complemented by our own experience with Pax 3 vaporizer.